-Zucchini, also sometimes called squash, courgette, or marrow is perfectly fine for dogs to eat.
+Zucchini is also sometimes called squash, courgette, or marrow, and it’s perfectly fine for dogs to eat.

 Like most vegetables, zucchini is high in vitamins and minerals, including vitamin A, C, and K, magnesium, potassium, and manganese – to name just a few.